|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Located near Hayes Creek, south of Darwin.
+Long Airfield was located near Hayes Creek to the south of Darwin in Northern Territory of Australia.
 Also known as "Long Strip".

-Built by RAAF No.14 Airfield Construction Squadron in late 1943 with a single bitumen surfaced runway 2,400' x 50' and fifty-three aircraft revetments.
-This airfield was developed to support Fenton Airfield, the main base of the 380th Bombardment Group.
+In late 1943, built by the Royal Australian Air Force (RAAF) No.14 Airfield Construction Squadron in as a single runway 2,400' x 50' surfaced with bitumen with fifty-three aircraft revetments.
+This airfield was developed to support Fenton Airfield the main base of the 380th Bombardment Group.

 380th BG, 529th BS (B-24) Manbulloo Nov 7, 43 - July 10, 44 Darwin